makersacademy/till_tech_test/README.md

 Version 1
 ---------

-Implement a system that can produce receipts similar to this.
+Implement a system that contains the business logic to produce receipts similar to this.
 A sample `.json` file has been provided with the list of products sold at this particular coffee shop.

+Here are some sample orders - whether you use this information is up to you:

+> *Jane*
+> 2 x Cafe Latte
+> 1 x Blueberry Muffin
+> 1 x Choc Mudcake
+>
+> *John*
+> 4 x Americano
+> 2 x Tiramisu
+> 5 x Blueberry Muffin

 Your receipt must calculate and show the correct amount of tax (in this shop's case, 8.64%).
 Do not worry about calculating discounts at this point!

 Version 2